Cantera/essci-2018-workshop/README.md

 # Cantera Workshop & Forum

-## Sunday, April 23, 4:00 – 6:00 PM
+## Sunday, March 4, 1:00 – 4:00 PM
-## College Park Marriott Hotel & Conference Center
+## Pennsylvania State University

 Cantera is an open-source suite of object-oriented software tools for problems involving kinetics, thermodynamics, and/or transport.
 Among other things, it can be used to: